Why I Built Another Task Runner

 - Cross-platform support without conditional hell

-- Something AI agents could actually use (more on this in a moment)
+- Something AI agents could actually use — not as an afterthought, but as a first-class feature

 So I Built run